MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 ---
-title: File share witness in Windows Server 2019 ms.prod: windows-server-threshold ms.manager: eldenc ms.technology: failover-clustering ms.topic: article
+title: USB File Share Witness in Windows Server 2019 ms.prod: windows-server-threshold ms.manager: eldenc ms.technology: failover-clustering ms.topic: article
 author: johnmarlin-msft
 ms.date: 01/17/2019
-description: This article describes the new file share witness feature in Windows Server 2019 ms.localizationpriority: medium
+description: This article describes the new USB File Share Witness feature in Windows Server 2019 ms.localizationpriority: medium
 ---
-# File share witness
+# File Share Witness

 > Applies To: Windows Server 2019

 A file share witness is an SMB share that Failover Cluster will connect to and utilize as a vote in the cluster.
 This topic provides an overview for the new feature set included with Windows Server 2019.

-The recommendations for using a file share witness are:
+The recommendations for using a file share witness have been:

 - SMB file share on a Windows server
 - Must have a minimum of 5 megabytes of free space